So, the question is:

 The health and safety regulations in badminton help you to avoid, or limit, the most common injuries and accidental mishaps which players may suffer while playing shuttlecock.

-In terminologies related to badminton a scorekeeper is a pre-approved, unbiased individual who is responsible for scoring a match.
+In terminologies related to badminton a scorekeeper is a pre-approved, unbiased individual responsible for scoring a match.

 Women's badminton games are usually scored up to 11.
-Games tied at 9-9 or 10-10 usually move into a 'love-all' set situation where winner is the first player to win the next two or three points.
+Games tied at 9-9 or 10-10 usually move into a 'love-all' set situation, where the winner is the first player to win the next two or three points.

-Men's singles and doubles normally play to 15.
+Men's singles and doubles competitions usually play to 15.
 Only a serving player or team in women's and men's badminton scores a point.
 The best of three games decide the match winner.

 The server starts the rally by hitting the shuttlecock over the net to the court area of their opponent.
 The server and the receiver stand diagonally opposite each other as the shuttlecock is served into play.

 The service is the initial stroke which starts play when the receiver is stationary and begins a rally.
-The badminton serve is taken from left-hand side of the court for odd points (e.g. 1, 3, 5,) and the right-hand side for even points.
+So, the badminton serve is taken from left-hand side of the court for odd points (e.g. 1, 3, 5,) and the right-hand side for even points.

-The non-server is allowed to stand anywhere on his side of the net during a doubles game.
-The server must strike the base of the shuttle first contacting it below the server's waist in a continuous motion.
+The non-server is allowed to stand anywhere on their side of the net during a doubles game.
+The server must strike the base of the shuttle first, contacting it below the server's waist as a continuous motion.

-The service court is the area into which you must deliver the service which in fact is different for singles than in doubles games.
+The service court is the area into which you must deliver the shuttle during the service.
+In fact, the zone is different for singles than in doubles games.

-A service fault is any violation or illegal tactic that occurs during service for either team.
+A service fault is any violation or illegal tactic that occurs during service - for either team or player.

-Setting in badminton means to extend a game by a set number of points beyond the normal finish.
+The meaning of setting in badminton is to extend a game by a set number of points beyond the normal finish.

-The shaft is the elongated part of the racket that ends at the beginning of the head.
+The shaft is the elongated part of the racket that ends at the beginning of the head (see racket).